BrandonZu/PeterDB/report/project1.md

 1. Mask(2 bytes): Reserved for future use
 2. AttrNum(2 bytes): Number of attributes
-3. Attr Directory(2 * AttrNum bytes): Each attribute has a pointer which points to the ending position of its byte sequence
+3. Attr Directory(2 * AttrNum bytes): Each attr has a pointer which points to the ending position of its byte sequence
-4. Attr Value(it depends): Concatenation of attribute's conditionAttrValue
+4. Attr Value(it depends): Concatenation of attr's conditionAttrValue

 - Describe how you store a null field.